arseneionut/Matchmaking/readme.md

 ## NOTES*
 In order to run it from the solution, you will need to have a redis db available on "localhost:6379"

-**Please note that integration tests are also available and can be run from inside the solution (Right click -> Run Tests).**
+**Please note that integration tests are also available and can be run from inside the solution.**

 As the service is setup now:
 - the session will wait 30 seconds if the minimum number of players is reached.